 5. Will I have to visit NCH for my interview?

 UK undergraduate students will have the option to attend and interview in-person or via Zoom.
 All other students (including all postgraduate) will have an interview via Zoom.

 6. I've just had my interview!
 When will I know the outcome?

 We aim to communicate the outcome of the interview within 48 hours, but it might take up to five working days.
 If you are successful, your formal offer will be issued within a fortnight.

 7. When is the deadline for me to respond to my offer?

-If you have applied to study with us via UCAS, the deadline for you to respond to your offer from us is the response deadline date in your UCAS Track.
+If you applied to study with us via UCAS before Thursday 1 July, the deadline for you to respond to your offer from us is the response deadline date in your UCAS Track.
 This is because students who apply via UCAS have to wait until they have received decisions from all of the universities they have applied to before they can make their final decisions regarding their ‘Firm’ and ‘Insurance’ choices.
-For most students, the deadline will be Thursday 10 June 2021, but the exact date will be detailed in your UCAS profile once you have received all your decisions.
+The exact date will be detailed in your UCAS profile once you have received all your decisions.

-If you have applied to study with us via the Common App or via our direct application form, the deadline for you to respond to your offer from us is Thursday 10 June 2021.
+If you have applied to study with us via the Common App or via our direct application form outside of Clearing, the deadline for you to respond to your offer from us is detailed in your official offer letter.

 8. I would like to defer my offer until next year, can I do this?

 You can defer your year of entry by one year – for example, if you made an application in 2022, you could defer your place to begin your studies in 2023.
 You can do this on initial submission of your application, or later in the cycle should your plans change.
 Please be reassured that your decision to defer does not impact your application negatively.
 Please also note that we can only defer your place by one-year maximum, after this, you will be required to submit a new application.